 A new folder

 myappis created. “myapp” will also be the name (the “app label”) from now on.
-We chose to put it in the
+We move it into the

-world/subfolder here, but you could put it in the root of your
+world/subfolder here, but you could keep it in the root of your

 mygameif that makes more sense.
 1. The